-Constructed with shining white marble that catches the sun, the Oregon State Capitol is an impressive architectural sight in Salem.
-What really catches your eye about this Modernist Art Deco design is the gilded Oregon Pioneer perched at the top of the central tower.
-Surrounding the government building is the well-manicured Oregon State Capitol State Park complete with statues and interpretive information.
-While the grounds of the capitol are fun to explore, the true beauty can be discovered on a tour of the capitol building inside.
+The Oregon State Capitol is an impressive architectural sight in Salem, constructed with shining white marble that catches the sun.
+But what really catches the eye about this Modernist Art Deco design is the gilded Oregon Pioneer perched at the top of the central tower.
+Surrounding the capital is the well-manicured Oregon State Capitol State Park, complete with statues and interpretive information.
+And while the grounds of the capitol are fun to explore, the true beauty can be discovered on a tour of the capitol building inside.

 Address: 900 Court Street Northeast, Salem, Oregon

 In the small city of Turner, a 20-minute drive from downtown Salem, Enchanted Forest combines the natural beauty of the Pacific Northwest with the craftsmanship of a fairy tale imagination.
-A family orientated theme park, Enchanted Forest features fun-for-all-ages rides and explorable attractions, including Storybook Lane, Fantasy Fountains, and Tofteville Western Town, all backdropped by forested surroundings.
+It's a family-orientated theme park that features fun-for-all-ages rides and explorable attractions, all backdropped by forested surroundings.
+A few of the special areas of the park include Storybook Lane, Fantasy Fountains, and Tofteville Western Town.
 The park also hosts regular comedy theater and live music performances.